TZW1998/Direct-Noise-Optimization/README.md

-# Direct-Noise-Optimization (DNO) for Inference-Time Alignment of Diffusion Generative Models
+# Direct-Noise-Optimization (DNO) for Inference-Time Alignment of Diffusion Generative Models （ICML 2025）